particle-iot/spectra-2020-workshop/content/docs/ch3.md

   if (timeToSleep)
   {
     timeToSleep = false;
-    System.sleep(WKP, RISING, 20);
+    SystemSleepConfiguration config;
+    config.mode(SystemSleepMode::STOP)
+          .gpio(WKP, RISING)
+          .duration(5s);
+    SystemSleepResult result = System.sleep(config);
   }

   // Existing loop code
 }
 ```

 2. Now, flash this new firmware to your device.
-When your Argon comes back online, click the D7 button.
+When your Argon comes back online, click the `MODE` button.
 When the RGB LED turns off, that means your device is sleeping.
 After 5 seconds, it will come back online and reconnect to the Particle Device Cloud.

 3. Now let's add an external button so you can explore waking a device up from sleep on a pin change.
 Grab the Grove Button from your IoT Starter Kit, and another Grove cable.